 While both these options are good for low cost financing, there’s not a huge difference when it comes to a solar Lease vs. PPA.
 If it saves you money and you like what you see, go for it.

-Either way, you have nothing to lose by getting a quote from these various companies and comparing the financial pros and cons.
-Some companies can give you both options, so you can compare solar leasing/solar ppa with purchasing.
+Either way, you have nothing to lose by getting a quote from and comparing the financial pros and cons.
+Upon request, we’ll even give you both options, so you can compare an energy services agreement with outright purchasing.